aidenonlinux/i-use-ps5-linux-btw/README.md

-# ps5-linux
+# i use ps5 linux btw

-**ps5-linux** leverages patched HV vulnerabilities to transform your **PS5 Phat and Slim** console running **3.00-7.61 firmwares** into a highly capable Linux PC, unlocking its full hardware potential for desktop use.
+**i use ps5 linux btw** leverages patched HV vulnerabilities to transform your **PS5 Phat and Slim** console running **3.00-7.61 firmwares** into a highly capable Linux PC, unlocking its full hardware potential for desktop use.
 Powered by 8 CPU cores (16 threads) at **3.5 GHz** and a GPU at **2.23 GHz**, it provides enough performance to run Steam games and various emulators with impressive fluidity.

 Features: